openvenues/pypostal/README.md

 Compatibility
 -------------

-pypostal supports Python 3.5+.
+pypostal supports Python 3.9+.
 These bindings are written using the Python C API and thus support CPython only.
 Since libpostal is a standalone C library, support for PyPy is still possible with a CFFI wrapper, but is not a goal for this repo.

 Tests
 -----

-Make sure you have [pytest](https://docs.pytest.org/en/stable/) installed, then run:
+Install the 'dev' dependency group and run `pytest`.
+E.g. with pip
 ```
-pip install -e .
+pip install --group dev -e .
-pytest postal/tests
+pytest tests
 ```

 The ```pip installe -e .``` business is needed so the C extensions build and are accessible/importable by the Python modules.